phil-hanley/warehouse-location-optimization/README.md

     0
 )
 ```
-This pulls every article number that the first measure has identified as misplaced in the **Storage Location Data** table.
-In the dashboard, this measure is used as a filter to only see articles that have returned **1**.
+This checks every article number with at least one storage location row where `IsMisplaced = 1`.

 ## 5. Combining multiple locations into one field